contrarianblog/contrarianblog.github.com/_posts/2014-04-05-stop-institutionalising-stupidity.md

-    There can still be a disagreement on issues when people in question don't share common values, however by institutionalising social norms we are further distancing the public from realising *where* exactly the disagreement lies.
+    There can still be a disagreement on issues when people in question don't share common values, however by institutionalising social norms we are further distancing the public from realising *where exactly* the disagreement lies.
+People are missing a chance to find out what sort of core values they do not share.
+This precludes from more productive discussions.

     We are discouraging public debate about certain things which can only lead to further manipulation of the public opinion, since we are discouraging